Grimjoff/SaveInput/KeyLogger/README.md

 # Unique Fingerprint
+Educational purposes only, doing this for my private research without any evil intent.
 This little projects goal is to create a sort of "unique Fingerprint" for every user.
 This is done by tracking your keyboard inputs (Currently just in the discord application) and saving them with a timestamp for when it was pressed and when it was released.